BetterThanTomorrow/calva/docs/site/nrepl_and_cider-nrepl.md

 ## Viewing the Communication Between Calva and nREPL

 You can view the messages sent between Calva and nREPL by running the command `Toggle nREPL Logging Enabled`.
-This creates a VS Code output channel called `nREPL Messages` where the messages will be logged.
+Enabling nREPL message logging triggers the creation of a VS Code output channel called `nREPL Messages` where the messages will be logged.
 Messages sent to nREPL from Calva will have `-> sent` above them, and messages sent from nREPL to Calva will have `<- received` above them.
+Disabling nREPL message logging causes the `nREPL Messages` channel to be removed and messages will no longer be logged.

 Each message is logged as JSON.
 If you find a need for the messages to be logged as EDN (for example, to transform and analyze them with Clojure) please open a GitHub issue for this change.
-A PR would be welcome too.
+A PR would be welcome too!

 The example below shows two messages logged when the cursor hovers over `println` in a Clojure file while a REPL is connected.